davidrhoden/davidrhoden-basic-netlify/timeline/ten-or-twelve-albums-that-influenced-me.md

 ---

-Someone asked me to list ten albums that really influenced me in life. here's my list. it could and should be a hundred records.
+Someone asked me to list ten albums that really influenced me in life.
+Here's my list.
+It could and should be a hundred records.
 These aren't even necessarily the ones I listen to the most.
 These are the ones that _influenced_ me.
-There are probably even more AM hits that influenced me more than these, but the question was "albums".
+There are probably (certainly, definitely) even more AM hits that influenced me more than these, but the question was "albums".

 ![Bo Diddley His Greatest Hits](/static/img/rock/top-10/diddley.jpg "Bo Diddley His Greatest Hits")